AbhinavMadahar/abhinavmadahar.github.io/about.md

 interesting proof when I'm doing maths, so I post it here for you to see.
 I also teach the very basics of artificial intelligence, so I try to post my lessons here if we go off the book.

+I was born in Mohali, India, which is why the blog is entitled "Mohalian."

 If you want to get in touch, [email me](mailto:abhinavmadahar@gmail.com) or [tweet me](https://twitter.com/abhinavmadahar).